bahmutov/as-a/README.md

 any section from the home folder's `.as-a.ini`.
 Just create such file and use it.

+**Tip:** when using a local `.as-a.ini` file make sure to `git ignore .as-a.ini` to avoid accidentally committing this file to the repository.

 Resolution

 - local `.as-a.ini` + `~/.as-a.ini` => combination, local file wins
 - local `.as-a.ini` + `~/.as-a/.as-a.ini` => combination, local file wins
 - local `.as-a.ini` => just this file
 - otherwise an error is thrown

 ## Read